 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Honoring relatives by tending graves, building altars, and cooking festive meals has been an honored tradition among Latin Americans for centuries.
+(eBook) Honoring relatives by tending graves, building altars, and cooking festive meals has been an honored tradition among Latin Americans for centuries.
 The tribute, "el Dia de los Muertos," has enjoyed renewed popularity since the 1970s when Latino activists and artists in the United States began expanding "Day of the Dead" north of the border with celebrations of performance art, Aztec danza, art exhibits, and other public expressions.
 A testament to the complex nature of ethnic identity, Day of the Dead in the USA provides insight into the power of ritual to create community, transmit oppositional messages, and advance educational, political, and economic goals.

 En las fiestas indigenas del dia de Muertos no hay humor ni temor.
 En ellas reinan el espiritu sereno de quien comparte los alimentos con los ancestros y la creatividad desbordada en la decoracion de altares y cementerios.
 ENGLISH: The indigenous celebration of Day of the Dead is neither mournful nor whimsical.
 Rather, participants display a serenity of spirit when sharing food with their ancestors and an exuberant creativity in the decoration of altars and cemeteries.